 During this quarter, there were no "Dear Provider" letters and one policy transmittal released to the health plans.
-The policy transmittal advised FFS health plans of updated paper claims processing information.
+The policy transmittal advised health plans that emergency room limits were not applicable to HMOs and PSNs, provided information on Florida-legislated limits being implemented on home health visits and general office visits, and provided process information relative to health plans that may want to expand their benefits to include expansions to these state limits.